Emilia-Capital/fewer-tags/readme.txt

 2. Fewer Tags adds a column to the Tags overview page, showing which tags are live and which aren't.

 == Changelog ==

+= 1.3.1 =

+* Fix fatal error caused by not loading the autoload file.

 = 1.3 =